redacademy/amp-summer-2019/README.md

 ## Theme description

-###The theme includes the following template files:
+### The theme includes the following template files:

-The theme supports featured images, menus uses them as follows:
+The theme supports carousel images using the flickity plugin and a default menu:

+Flickity:

 Menus:
 The default menu is in header.php, and uses the Menus admin

-###Styling
+### Styling
 Media Quiries for mobile layout.